NethermindEth/Forta-Agents/UMA-Bots/Large-Relays/README.md

 ## Configuring the token amount thresholds for specific chains

-In order to change the token amount thresholds for specific chains, please add/remove the addresses in the `./src/chainThresholds.ts` file or change the amount thresholds.
+In order to change the token amount thresholds, please add/remove the addresses in the `./src/chainThresholds.ts` file or change the amount thresholds for specific chains.
 Please note that the currently added tokens and corresponding amounts are tentative.

 ## Test Data